Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Speaker Bio

 Mara Mooney has been a paralegal educator for over 25 years.
-She is a graduate of Lafayette College in Easton, PA, and Emory University School of Law in Atlanta, GA.
-She is a professor in the ABA-approved Legal Studies program at Clayton State University in Morrow, GA, where she also serves as the university’s LEX chapter advisor and its pre-law advisor.
-She has published a textbook and eight peer-reviewed articles in higher education journals, but her first love is, and will always be, teaching and engaging with students.
+A graduate of Lafayette College and Emory University School of Law, she is a professor at Clayton State University and the LEX chapter advisor.

 Cannabis Law as a framework for practical learning June McLaughlin